-ROLE OF JUDICIAL OFFICERS
+ROLE OF PROSECUTING OFFICERS

-ROLE OF JUDICIAL OFFICERS
+ROLE OF PROSECUTING OFFICERS

-The role of a Judicial Magistrate in human trafficking cases begins either when the police file the first remand report before the said Magistrate or a complaint case is filed before the said Magistrate.
-In special situations, the Magistrate can also initiate a rescue.
-Either way, the Judicial Magistrate may or may not see the victims at this stage.
-It is imperative that the Magistrate considers the rights of the victim and needs of the victim at every stage of the case.

-In cases of human trafficking, it is always seen that the organized criminal syndicate actively tries to influence the victim by either intimidation or emotional manipulation to go hostile, hence safety and protection of the victim are paramount which needs to be taken into account at every step when a victim is required in the court.
+The role of the prosecuting officer in human trafficking cases begins when the police file the first remand report to the concerned court.
+The prosecuting officer may or may not see the victims at this stage.
+The prosecuting officer must consider the rights of the victim and the needs of the victim at every stage of prosecution.
+In cases of human trafficking where an organized crime syndicate is operating, safety and protection of the victim is paramount which needs to be taken into account at every step when a victim is required in the court.

-Human Trafficking cases could be for the purposes of commercial sexual exploitation, forced labour or bonded labour.
+A PP must note the jurisdiction of courts hearing trafficking cases, as given below:

 A Special Court constituted u/s 22A ITPA and presided over by a Judicial Magistrate First Class will hear cases registered under ITPA.
-Cases registered under POCSO will be heard by a Special Court presided over by a Session Judge constituted u/s 28, 31 and 33 of POCSO.
+Cases registered under POCSO will be heard by a Special Court constituted u/s 28, 30 and 33 of POCSO.
 In accordance with Sec.
-33(1) of POCSO, the Special Court can take cognizance of an offence under the Act without any order of committal for trial.
+31(1) of POCSO, the Special Court can take cognizance of an offence under the Act without any order of committal for trial.
 It can be done on a complaint disclosing facts, which constitute such an offence, or upon a police report on such facts.
-A case registered under 370 IPC and the SC/ST (POA) Act will be heard by a Judicial Magistrate and after commitment, it will be heard by Special Court constituted under the SC/ST (POA) Act.
-A case registered u/s 370 IPC and the Bonded Labour Systems Act (BLSA) will be heard by a Judicial Magistrate in the pretrial stage and a Sessions Court after commitment.
+A case registered u/s 370 IPC and under SC/ST (POA) Act will be heard by a Judicial Magistrate and after commitment, it will be heard by Special Court constituted under the SC/ST (POA) Act.
+A case registered u/s 370 IPC and BLSA will be heard by a Judicial Magistrate in the pre-trial stage and a Sessions Court after commitment.
 Please note that in a case where IPC sections are charged in addition to BLSA, the District Magistrate has no jurisdiction to hear the said case.